kjosib/booze-tools/docs/Context Free Error Recovery.md

 recovery string on the real stack before reporting a successful recovery.

 There are two caveats:
+##### End-of-text:
-* End-of-text: don't try to read past it.
+* Don't try to read past it.
 If you're in trial-parse mode, commit.

-* Interactive parsing: An error production rule could be declared as "interactive", making the error response engine commit to the current recovery guess.
+##### Interactive parsing:
+* Insisting on three successive good tokens means the parser could have some weird interactive behavior.

+One common design strategy puts interactivity in production-rule actions.
+For example, having recognized a line of input (including end-of-line) you might generate a response message and prompt for more input.

+Ideally there should be some way to signal situations like this and have the parser behave responsibly.

 ### Better "expected-token" reporting: